Hashir15432/school-website-react/README.md

 ### Installation

-Build `cambridge-innovative-school` from the source and install dependencies:
+Build `school-website-react` from the source and install dependencies:

 1. **Clone the repository**: